joblet

 Key Workflow Features

-The API provides dedicated workflow services for orchestration:
+The API provides multiple services with distinct responsibilities:

 service JobService {